"A ridiculous talent

 and an absolute pleasure to work with.

 I am oh so very grateful and forever indebted."

 Tracy Collier has been a stage and television actress since 1979.
 She has appeared nationally and internationally in plays, musicals, and television and has also recorded music collections and voice overs.
-Most notably, Tracy has appeared in the West End, as Lady Jaqueline Carston in Me and My Girl, and also at the National Theatre in both the Olivier and Littleton theatres.
-Plays include Guys and Dolls, and Tom Stoppard’s Rough Crossing.
+Most notably, Tracy has appeared in the West End, as Lady Jaqueline Carston in Me and My Girl, and the British premier of Best Little Whorehouse in Texas.
+Also at the National Theatre in both the Olivier and Littleton theatres, plays include Guys and Dolls, and Tom Stoppard’s Rough Crossing.
 She worked in repertory theatre for more than ten years playing many lead roles and also featured in a mini-series for RAI television in Italy.

-Tracy has also been a lecturer and mentor for over 40 years.
-Heading up the Dance department at Guildford School of Acting and the Movement Department at East 15 for 10 years apiece.
+Heading up the Dance department at Guildford School of Acting and the Movement Department at East 15 for 10 years a piece.
 Her students can be seen on stage and screen, both large and small.
-She is the personal performance coach for Alicia Lowes an up and coming opera singer who is also mentored by Katherine Jenkins.